Ten Medication Safety Deficiencies to Avoid During Inspections

 This does not apply to injections that are given in emergencies or other situations where the medication is administered immediately after it’s drawn into the syringe.

 Inadequate witnessing of discarding partial doses of controlled drugs.
 This is non-negotiable in the eyes of the DEA.
-If you draw up 100 milligrams of fentanyl but only use 50 milligrams, for example, the remainder has to be discarded into a disposal receptacle designed to render it irretrievable.
+If you draw up 100 micrograms of fentanyl but only use 50 micrograms, for example, the remainder has to be discarded into a disposal receptacle designed to render it irretrievable.
 “That discard has to be witnessed by a colleague in real time,” says Mr. Sones.
 “If you simply say to the DEA that it was disposed of, but wasn’t witnessed, it’s going to be a bad meeting.”

 Disposal